 Better developer experience | Template changes require coding |

-For the right project, the JAM stack is a good solution, and the decoupled architecture brings a lot of advantages to many websites.
+For the right project, the JAM stack web development is a good solution, and the decoupled architecture brings a lot of advantages to many websites.
 Right now, it’s still on the technical side, though, with both developers and editors needing certain technical skills to succeed.
 So, if your team does not possess the necessary skills to work efficiently with the JAM stack, you might not see the results you want.

 But it doesn’t matter how fast a website is if your visitors see the same old content that editors find difficult to update.
 If you want to negate the primary con (the editor experience) of a JAM stack site, you should look at using a headless CMS with it.
 A headless CMS allows you to bank on a decoupled architecture with REST APIs that serve the content without adversely affecting the editor experience.

 Therefore, we can safely conclude that the JAM stack web architecture is really the future of web development.
 Employ a headless CMS to overcome the limitations of the JAM stack architecture and build blazing-fast websites!
+Need guidance on your web development strategy?
+Email us at [email protected] for a free consultation.